Cell junction: Tricellular junctions

 Tricellular junctions seal epithelia at the corners of three cells.
 Due to the geometry of three-cell vertices, the sealing of the cells at these sites requires a specific junctional organization, different from those in bicellular junctions.
 In vertebrates, components tricellular junctions are tricellulin and lipolysis-stimulated lipoprotein receptors.
 In invertebrates, the components are gliotactin and anakonda.

 Tricellular junctions are also implicated in the regulation of cytoskeletal organization and cell divisions.
 In particular they ensure that cells divide according to the Hertwig rule.
 In some Drosophila epithelia, during cell divisions tricellular junctions establish physical contact with spindle apparatus through astral microtubules.
-Tricellular junctions exert a pulling force on the spindle apparatus and serve as a geometrical clues to determine orientation of cell divisions.
+Tricellular junctions exert a pulling force on the spindle apparatus and serve as a geometrical clue to determine orientation of cell divisions.

 Cell junction molecules

 The molecules responsible for creating cell junctions include various cell adhesion molecules.
 There are four main types: selectins, cadherins, integrins, and the immunoglobulin superfamily.

 Selectins are cell adhesion molecules that play an important role in the initiation of inflammatory processes.
 The functional capacity of selectin is limited to leukocyte collaborations with vascular endothelium.
 There are three types of selectins found in humans; L-selectin, P-selectin and E-selectin.
 L-selectin deals with lymphocytes, monocytes and neutrophils, P-selectin deals with platelets and endothelium and E-selectin deals only with endothelium.
 They have extracellular regions made up of an amino-terminal lectin domain, attached to a carbohydrate ligand, growth factor-like domain, and short repeat units (numbered circles) that match the complementary binding protein domains.

 Cadherins are calcium-dependent adhesion molecules.
 Cadherins are extremely important in the process of morphogenesis – fetal development.
 Together with an alpha-beta catenin complex, the cadherin can bind to the microfilaments of the cytoskeleton of the cell.
 This allows for homophilic cell–cell adhesion.
 The β-catenin–α-catenin linked complex at the adherens junctions allows for the formation of a dynamic link to the actin cytoskeleton.

 Integrins act as adhesion receptors, transporting signals across the plasma membrane in multiple directions.
 These molecules are an invaluable part of cellular communication, as a single ligand can be used for many integrins.
-Unfortunately these molecules still have a long way to go in the ways of research.
+Unfortunately, these molecules still have a long way to go in the ways of research.

 Immunoglobulin superfamily are a group of calcium independent proteins capable of homophilic and heterophilic adhesion.
-Homophilic adhesion involves the immunoglobulin-like domains on the cell surface binding to the immunoglobulin-like domains on an opposing cell’s surface while heterophilic adhesion refers to the binding of the immunoglobulin-like domains to integrins and carbohydrates instead.
+Homophilic adhesion involves the immunoglobulin-like domains on the cell surface binding to the immunoglobulin-like domains on an opposing cell's surface while heterophilic adhesion refers to the binding of the immunoglobulin-like domains to integrins and carbohydrates instead.

 Cell adhesion is a vital component of the body.
 Loss of this adhesion effects cell structure, cellular functioning and communication with other cells and the extracellular matrix and can lead to severe health issues and diseases.